 Budapest’s Christmas markets offer a captivating blend of festive cheer, cultural richness and thermal bath relaxation.

-The city offers a great escape from the ordinary so you can embrace the extraordinary this Christmas.
+The city offers a great escape from the ordinary so you can embrace the extraordinary at this European Christmas market.

 With its enchanting atmosphere, tasty Hungarian cuisine and fascinating attractions, Budapest promises an unforgettable winter wonderland experience.